AI-IDT

 • Designing algorithms and models that leverage the rich, synergistic information from multimodal medical data

 Our lab is a joint appointment between TUM Radiation Oncology and TUM Neuroradiology.
-Together with our scientific and clinical partners at TUM and TUM Klinikum, we prioritize research on two key neurological diseases: Multiple Sclerosis and Brain Tumors.
+Together with our scientific and clinical partners at TUM and TUM University Hospital, we prioritize research on two key neurological diseases: Multiple Sclerosis and Brain Tumors.

 Committed to open science, we strive to make all of our developed tools available publicly.
-We further contribute to the advancement of the field by actively participating in leading challenges like BraTS and workshops such as BrainLes.
+We further contribute to the advancement of the field by actively participating in and co-organizing leading challenges like BraTS or ISLES and workshops such as the MICCAI BrainLesion workshop.

 We are supported by the SFB-824, Deutsche Krebshilfe, TUM-KKF, ZD.B, BMBF, DFG and NIH.